kt140/ECE445_SeniorDesign/Notebooks/Kanin/ReadMe.md

 ![](building_perfboard.jpg)

-When we tested the output of this perfboard, we ran into the same issues whereby the buck converter was only able to buck successfully up until 10 V and beyond that the switching duty signal
+When we tested the output of this perfboard, we ran into the same issues whereby the buck converter was only able to buck successfully up until an input of 10 V and after that the output buck converter would then continue to increase but in smaller increments.
+An example of this is an input of 15 V produces an output of approximately 5 V at a 50% duty cycle.
+This is not correct especially since the output voltage is expected to be at 7.5 V.

+With that in mind, with that in mind

-# 04/24/2022 Switching our buck converter swithing MOSFETs to diodes + testing functionality with
+# 04/24/2022 Switching our synchronous buck converter to a non-synchronous buck converter

+As a last attempt to help fix the issues with our non-linear output synchronous buck converter, we wanted to switch our second switching mosfet to a diode in order to create a non-synchronous buck converter instead of a synchronous buck converter.
+Our current diodes, the 1N4001's, are only rated for 1 A of current to flow through them.
+As a result, we need to account for the higher current by placing multiple diodes in parallel to increase our current capabilities.

+With that in mind, when we perform our functional test for the non-synchronous diode we also get the same results for the output of the buck converter.
+What I mean by that is that the buck converter operates in a linear manner up until 10 V input, at which point the output stays at 5 V as opposed to the theoretical value calculated from the duty cycle.
+Therefore we can conclude that it is not the MOSFET that is causing the issue with our buck converter.
+Given the time constraints of the project along with the task of potentially redesigning and implementing the buck converter we decided to stick with it and implement the 5 V charger with our current buck converter system instead as it achieves the basic functionality that we have outlined in the initial design aspects.

 # 04/25/2022 Adding USB unit and final system integration

-Full integration, check video.
+During the final integration steps, we combined both the power board and the MCU board together.
+Lukas has finished the switching signals for PWM generation for our synchronous switching signals and so we are able to implement a duty cycle for our synchronous buck converter.
+With that in mind, we attempted to test all of our subsystems and we can see that the overall current draw is approximately around 100 mA from the power source.
+When we probe the output of the MCU board, we are able to read 70 mA that has been used for charging the NiCd batteries.
+When we probe the output of the USB charging unit, we are able to probe an output of 5 V. Once these probes have been inserted, I plugged in my old smartphone using a USB-A cable and it did indeed indicate that our unit was charging.